 Also known as Willis-Ekbom disease, restless leg syndrome has been linked to a variety of causes and conditions, including iron deficiency, pregnancy, kidney disease, rheumatoid arthritis, Parkinson’s disease and regular use of alcohol, nicotine, or caffeine.

-However, venous insufficiency is also a common condition found in patients with RLS.
+However, venous insufficiency is also a common condition found in patients with restless leg syndrome.

-Restless leg syndrome is a symptom that’s frequently reported by people with venous insufficiency.
-For some patients, RLS can be a sign that a patient has venous insufficiency with varicose veins.
+RLS is a symptom that’s frequently reported by people with venous insufficiency.
+For some patients, restless legs can be a sign that a patient has venous insufficiency with varicose veins.

 Here’s How Venous Insufficiency May Contribute to Restless Legs